My mother's name is Anja. This is the story of how she saved us.

 My mother looked at my father, wiped a tear from her eye, and said, "And I will look fabulous doing it."

 My father jumped on her.
-He stabbed her, but she took the sword from his hand and cut off his head.
-His body stopped moving.
+He stabbed her, but she took the sword from his hand and cut off his head and arms and legs.
+His parts stopped moving.

 My mother saved us.
 She took the sword and ran out of the village.
 She leapt and dodged.
 She stabbed and swung.
 She was almost dancing.
 She defeated the other fifteen things that once were our brave men.